mamedev/docs/source/advanced/hlsl.rst

 |
 | 	The use of shadow_mask.png requires special care.
 While shadow_mask_x_count and shadow_mask_y_count can be increased, the shadow_mask_x_count to shadow_mask_y_count ratio must remain 3:2 to avoid graphical glitching.
 |
-| 	The settings shadow_mask_uoffset and shadow_mask_voffset can be used to tweak the alignment of the final shadowmask, as the results can differ on different combinations of video card and monitor.
+| 	The settings shadow_mask_uoffset and shadow_mask_voffset can be used to tweak the alignment of the final shadowmask in subpixel range, as the results can differ on different combinations of video card and monitor.
+Only needed for debugging or if the shadowmask is out of alignment.
 |
 | **slot-mask.png settings:**
 |